-Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Qua Required by A antifiable Level of Service Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source The Coordinator of Benefits interviews newly admitted jail inmates who are receiving social security benefits and as appropriate notifies defense counsel if they are at risk of losing benefits from continued incarceration.
+Department Name Division Name Program Name Description FTE Mandatory/ Discretionary Federal/ State/ Local Authority Minimum Quantifiable Level of Service Required by Authority Level of Service (LOS) - Mandate Level of Service (LOS) - Board Funding Source Behavioral Rehabilitative Social Security Benefits The Coordinator of Benefits interviews newly admitted jail inmates who are receiving social security benefits and as appropriate notifies defense counsel if they are at risk of losing benefits from continued incarceration.
 The coordinator also assists people with obtaining a reinstatement of benefits upon jail release.
 Those individuals who are likely eligible for social security benefits and who will be returning to Alachua County are assisted with making initial applications and as needed assisted through the appeals process to obtain social security benefits.
-The loss or disruption of social security benefits from continued jailing may cause the disabled/retired person to lose their housing, access to medical care, and medications upon release from Meets Board Court Services Clinical Programs 1 iail.
-During FY 12 the Coordinator assisted over 400 inmates.
-1 Discretionary N/A N/A N/A N/A General fund.
+The loss or disruption of social security benefits from continued jailing may cause the disabled/retired person to lose their housing, access to medical care, and medications upon release from Meets Board Court Services Programs Coordination jail.
+During FY13 the Coordinator assisted over 400 inmates.
+1.0 Discretionary N/A N/A N/A N/A Level General fund.